HomeWhat is Prepayment Rate?Debt FacilityWhat is Prepayment Rate?

 What is Prepayment Rate?

-A prepayment rate, also known as the constant prepayment rate (CPR), is a metric used in lending and investing to measure how quickly loans in a pool are being repaid ahead of their scheduled repayment timeline.
-Specifically, the prepayment rate measures the percentage or proportion of the principal of a pool of loans that gets repaid ahead of schedule each period.
+A prepayment rate, also known as the constant prepayment rate (CPR), is a metric used in lending to measure the percentage or proportion of the principal of a pool of loans that gets repaid ahead of schedule each period.

 How Prepayment Rate is Calculated

-The prepayment rate is calculated by dividing the total principal that was prepaid over a specific time period by the total principal amount outstanding at the beginning of the time period across a pool of loans.
+The prepayment rate is calculated by dividing the total principal that was prepaid over a specific time period by the total principal amount outstanding at the beginning of the time period.
 This can be represented by the following formula:

 Prepayment Rate = (Total Principal Prepaid over Time Period X) / (Total Principal Outstanding at Beginning of Time Period X)